prateekthakur272/tasks/README.md

 # Tasks 🗒️

 Never forget your tasks, just use the tasks app and keep yourself reminding about next tasks.<br>
 This is an android application built with kotlin.
-This application have a good UX and interactive and easy to access UI
+This application have a good user experience and interactive and easy to access user interface

 check it out https://drive.google.com/file/d/1YaTpP9QY7crag3aiR-DG1PeWqqxJHk_9/view?usp=sharing